sinfulbobcat/PolygonCounter/README.md

 # Polygon Counter Plugin

 ## Description
-A Godot plugin that counts polygons and vertices for selected `MeshInstance3D`, `CSGShape3D`, and `CSGCombiner3D` nodes in the scene.
+A Redot/Godot plugin that counts polygons and vertices for selected `MeshInstance3D`, `CSGShape3D`, and `CSGCombiner3D` nodes in the scene.

 > [!IMPORTANT]
 > This plugin is still very immature.
 Things WILL BREAK.
 If you find any bugs, please make a issue.